 - To facilitate faculty and staff meeting the responsibilities described in section B.3, CU Boulder shall make training and resources readily available to faculty and staff, including a campus website devoted to providing information regarding digital accessibility.
 The training and resources shall include specific information for faculty and staff who are responsible for creating, selecting, or maintaining ICT in any university program, service or activity.
 The training and resources shall also include how to make ICT accessible, how to both manually check and use automated tools to ensure the accessibility of content therein, and how to get assistance.

-- CU Boulder shall appoint and maintain a Chief Digital Accessibility Officer (CDAO) who is responsible for:
+- CU Boulder shall appoint and maintain a Digital Accessibility Officer (DAO) who is responsible for:

 - creating, revising, and publishing campus Digital accessibility standards , best practices, and resource information, in collaboration with the Digital Accessibility Review Board, as a supplement to this Policy;

-- in collaboration with University Counsel monitor for regulatory changes and coordinate with regulatory agencies as appropriate;
+- in collaboration with University Counsel, monitoring for regulatory changes and coordinate with regulatory agencies as appropriate;

 - providing guidance regarding implementation of digital accessibility standards;